Frankenstein's Castle of Freaks: Release

 Frankenstein's Castle of Freaks was distributed theatrically in Italy by Nettunia Film on 19 February 1974.
 It grossed a total of 51,005,000 Italian lire on its domestic release.
 The film was released in the United States on Aquarius Releasing and Box-Office International Pictures in January 1975.

 The film was released in the United States under various titles including Terror Castle, The House of Freaks, The Monsters of Dr. Frankenstein and Dr. Frankenstein's Castle of Freaks.
 It was released in the United Kingdom as Frankenstein's Castle.
 Curti described the film as having a minor cult status in the United States when it aired on Elvira's Movie Macabre in the 1980s.

 Reception

-In a retrospective look on the film, Curti described it as "One of the trashiest horror movies produced in Italy in the 1970s" Louis Paul wrote a negative review of the film in his book Italian Horror Film Directors, opining that the film "little more than low-budget horror at its worst".
+In a retrospective look on the film, Curti described it as "One of the trashiest horror movies produced in Italy in the 1970s".
+Louis Paul wrote a negative review of the film in his book Italian Horror Film Directors, opining that the film was "little more than low-budget horror at its worst".